History of Timor-Leste: Indonesian invasion and annexation

 Nonetheless, the occupation of East Timor remained a public issue in many nations, Portugal in particular, and the UN never recognised either the regime installed by the Indonesians or the subsequent annexation.
 We can refer to the resolution approved by the United nations General Assembly on 12 December 1975, saying "having heard the statements of the representatives of Portugal, as the Administering Power, concerning developments in Portuguese Timor...deplores the military intervention of the armed forces of Indonesia in Portuguese Timor and calls upon the Government of Indonesia to withdraw without delay its armed forces from the Territory...and recommends that the Security Council take urgent action to protect the territorial integrity of Portuguese Timor and the inalienable right of its people to self-determination".
 From 1975 to 1982, the General Assembly asserted each year the right of East Timor to self-determination.
 Portugal remained the recognised administering authority, and Indonesian forces were called to withdraw.
 José Ramos-Horta represented FRETILIN at the UN, where he campaigned for independence.

 Despite this international opposition, few actions were taken to support independence.
 Many states tacitly accepted Indonesian control.
 Australia went as far as to officially recognise the annexation, and downplay the death of five Australian journalists during the invasion.
 Such actions were caused by attempts to remain on good terms with Indonesia, especially in the context of the Cold War.
 Despite an expressed aversion to the use of military force, the Indonesian invasion was not seriously opposed.
-Indeed, there was to implicit support.
+Indeed, there was implicit support.
 The United States held joint military drills with Indonesia prior to the invasion, and at the time of the invasion around 90% of Indonesia's arms originated from the United States.
 Military support continued, and even increased, after the invasion.
 There was also little support among other countries in ASEAN for East Timorese independence, with a similar fear of communism, as well as fear of regional instability.
 Malaysia provided strong support in international forums, despite previous conflicts with Indonesia, as it sought to repress its own independence movement and leave open the option of incorporating Brunei.
 The Philippines and Thailand also voted with Indonesia in the UN, with the Philippines also fighting separatists at the time.
 Singapore was less initially supportive, but later sought to have the situation accepted fait accompli.
 Portugal, while not providing strong opposition leading up to the invasion, later led international support for self-determination.